dillonzq/LoveIt/exampleSite/content/posts/theme-documentation-extended-shortcodes.en.md

 * **src_s** *[optional]*

-    URL of the image thumbnail, used for lightgallery, default is the value of **src** parameter.
+    URL of the image thumbnail, used for lightgallery, default value is the value of **src** parameter.

 * **src_l** *[optional]*

-    URL of the HD image, used for lightgallery, default is the value of **src** parameter.
+    URL of the HD image, used for lightgallery, default value is the value of **src** parameter.

 * **height** *[optional]*